Common questions

 On Sept.
 24, the municipality de-designated the University Avenue green space due to safety concerns related to upcoming winter snow clearing operations in this area.
 During winter weather, snow is cleared from University Avenue with heavy equipment working in very close proximity to the University Avenue green space.
 With the significant increase in people sleeping rough at this location, it will no longer be safe for people to be sleeping rough in this area during the snow clearing season.

-In advance of the winter weather, municipal staff are providing people sleeping rough with notices to leave the University Avenue green space.
-People currently sleeping rough at the University Avenue green space will have until November 1 to relocate to other options.
+In advance of the winter weather, municipal staff provided people sleeping rough with notices to leave the University Avenue green space.
+People currently sleeping rough at the University Avenue green space were given until Nov.
+1 to relocate to other options.
 A copy of the notice is available here.

 Snow clearing staff took note of the potential risks to the limited number of people sleeping rough at the University Avenue green space last winter.
 With the significant increase in the number of people sleeping rough at this location, the operation of heavy machinery for snow clearing cannot be completed safely.

-During this approximately five-week period, those currently sleeping rough at this location will also be offered resources and supports, including transportation of people and their belongings to provincially-funded indoor shelter and housing options.
-Temporary storage of belongings will also be offered by the municipality.
+During the approximately five-week period, those currently sleeping rough at this location were offered resources and supports.
+This included transportation of people and their belongings to provincially funded indoor shelter and housing options.
+Temporary storage of belongings has also been offered by the municipality.

-Provincial service providers will be working with those sleeping rough to determine which provincial indoor shelter or housing options are appropriate for them.
+Provincial service providers will continue to work with those sleeping rough to determine which provincial indoor shelter or housing options are appropriate for them.

-The Province of Nova Scotia has provided funding and other supports to a number of indoor shelter and housing options.
+The Province of Nova Scotia has provided funding and other supports to a number of indoor shelters and housing options.
 More information on these options is available here.

 The municipality provided written notices on Sept.
 24, with a deadline of Nov.
 1. This gave approximately five weeks’ notice to the people sleeping rough at this location.
 When notices were distributed, other resources were provided and will continue to be made available to those people sleeping rough at the University Avenue green space.
-The municipality is also offering transportation support for people and their belongings, as well as temporary storage for personal belongings.
+The municipality also offered transportation support for people and their belongings, as well as temporary storage for personal belongings..

-The province has indicated that before Nov.
-1, there will be enough indoor spaces available for the number of people currently sleeping rough at University Avenue.
+The province indicated before Nov.
+1 that there would be enough indoor spaces available for the number of people currently sleeping rough at University Avenue.
 Provincial service providers will be working with those sleeping rough to determine which provincial indoor shelter or housing options are appropriate for them.

-- How will the municipality prevent people from setting up tents and sleeping rough in locations that have been de-designated, such as Grand Parade?
+How will the municipality prevent people from setting up tents and sleeping rough in locations that have been de-designated, such as University Avenue?

-- Geary Street green space was de-designated in early 2024, but now it is on the list of potential designated locations.
+Geary Street green space was de-designated in early 2024, but now it is listed as one of five designated locations.
 Is this location prohibited?

 Shelters & supportive housing options